History

 Joseph T. Stuart, PhD

-Chair of History, Associate Professor of History, Fellow in Catholic Studies
+Director of History, Professor of History, Fellow in Catholic Studies

 I teach in the history and Catholic studies programs.
 I believe culture is the driving force of history, and that cult, in the sense of "worship," is the wellspring of culture.
 The vocation of the historian is enriching the world of the present through knowledge and preservation of the past.